Mr Run’s HMB – Protect, Build & Maintain

 HMB, full name beta-hydroxy beta-methylbutyrate, is a substance produced by the body naturally through breakdown of leucine, an amino acid found in protein-rich foods like beef or some fish.
 However, since only a small percentage of leucine is converted to HMB, it is not possible to obtain significant amounts from diet alone.

 PROTECTION, REPAIR AND GROWTH OF LEAN MUSCLE – HMB has a positive effect on body composition and strength due to its anabolic and anti catabolic properties – in simple terms it protects our muscles from wear-and-tear damage and stimulates their growth, repair and recovery.

 IDEAL FOR ENDURANCE TRAINING – HMB improves V02 max and raises ATP levels, thus increasing cardio aerobic capacity and resistance to fatigue.
 Meaning that it can help you go stronger for longer, with less effort.

 IMPROVES EFFICIENCY OF PROTEIN FROM DIET – HMB mimics the effects of a high protein diet.
 When taking HMB as a supplement it is possible to limit our daily protein intake up to 1 gram per kilogram of body weight, while maintaining results similar to a diet that is very high in protein.

 BACKED BY SCIENCE – Hundreds of studies have been carried out on the effects of HMB.
 In 2013 The International Society of Sports Nutrition officially recommended HMB, based on the strength of evidence of its benefits.

 A PERFECT SUPPLEMENT FOR ATHLETES – Regardless of age, sex or fitness level, HMB is an ideal supplement for running, cycling, swimming, fitness and gym training, weight lifting, combat sports like boxing or MMA, team sports, hiking, climbing, rowing, tennis, and any other sport discipline or strenuous physical activity.

 MR RUN’S HMB

 Mr Run’s HMB provides you with a highly concentrated, scientifically-proven dose of HMB in a convenient and affordable capsule form.
 It contains zero calories and can be used as part of any diet or fat loss regime.
 Gelatin-free encapsulation is suitable for vegans.
-It is manufactured in the UK to the highest standards of quality and good manufacturing practices and is free from any fillers, bulking agents and colourings, meaning you get only the purest, best quality HMB.
+Manufactured in the UK to the highest standards of quality and good manufacturing practices and is free from any fillers, bulking agents and colourings, meaning you get only the purest, best quality HMB.